vinnyvaleria/SIMRide/README.md

--- | DASHBOARD: If removed from booking, will be notified on dashboard -- | BOOKING: Check for driver creating another booking for same time and day -- | BOOKING: Check for passenger joining another booking for same time and day
+-- | DASHBOARD: If removed from booking, will be notified on dashboard -- | BOOKING: Check for driver creating another booking for same time and day -- | BOOKING: Check for passenger joining another booking for same time and day -- | WALLET: Check for wallet balance when booking ride